philbudiman/website/src/posts/hello-world.md

 ---
 title: "hello, world!"
-date: "2025-03-25"
+date: "2025-05-18"
 ---

 Hey! 👋

-Just got my blog up and running!
-This'll be my little corner of the internet where I write about basically whatever I feel like.
-Could be tech, could be life, could be something totally random.
-That said, the next few posts will probably dive into the tech behind this blog (because, let's be real, I had to nerd out a little).
+Set up this blog as a way to write about stuff that interests me.
+Might be on tech, movies, music, anything really.
+That being said, the next few posts will probably dive into what went into building this blog in the first place.

-Catch you in the next one, but until then, take it easy!
+Thanks for checking it out, but until then, take it easy 🤙